tim6her/ta-cryptography-exam-questions/index.md

 The key length can be guessed using simple analyses of the cipher text (Kasiski test, index of coincidence).

+> If the given key of a Vigenère Cipher has repeated letters,
+> does it make it any easier to break?

+In general no. Excluding keys with repeated letters would reduce the size of the keyspace.
+Thus, the exhaustive keysearch attack would be faster.

+If however, the repetition of letters yields a repetion of patterns, e.g.
+‘BABABA’, then the effective key length is reduced.

 # Computational complexity

 > Computational complexity of basic mathematical operations and of the